 Chop your favorite meats, vegetables, or even fruits into cubes and skewer them.
 It’s so simple to flip them over and make sure they get just the right level of heat.

-So take these tips and take your grill game to the next level this summer!
+So take these tips and take your grill game to the next level!